Twelve methods of testing gold, silver and platinum

 ULTRASOUND

 How they work: they pass sound-waves through the object to see if it is the same all the way through or if it is 'filled' with another substance, e.g. a gold bar filled with non gold.
 Ease-of-use: (not sure, we've never used one).
 These are standard testers in the world of engineering, e.g. to see if steel is rusting or concrete is corroding, but when used for precious metals it requires specialist software to translate the reading into something meaningful.
-Limitations: it will readily show if an item is not homogenous but it won't tell you what the item is made of (e.g. gold).
-Safety: safe (the same 'sound waves' as used in ante-natal testing).
+Limitations: it will readily show if an item is not homogenous but it won't tell you if the item is made of gold.
+Safety: safe, the same 'sound waves' as used in ante-natal testing.
 Cost: £750.00 to £1000.00.
 Availability: we do not sell these.

 MELT-AND-ASSAY (FIRE ASSAY)

 How it works: take a sample and weigh it.
 Then melt it and refine it, to leave pure gold.
 Weigh it again and calculate the percentage (in carat) of the gold.
 Ease-of-use this is not a 'tester', this is the method used in the laboratories of smelters.
 Limitations: it's destructive.
 Safety: smelting / refining is very specialist and skilled.
-Cost: we can send your gold for melt-and-assay, £95.00 + VAT (allow 2 to 3 three weeks).
-We are not bullion dealers, we do not buy gold, our charge is just for the service, we give you the result and send the gold back to you.
+Cost: a smelter will charge you about £80.00 per test, though if you have a reasonable amount and are sell them the precious metal(s), they won't charge.

 ICP